Hara Tanzan: Life

 Hara was born in Iwakitaira Domain, Mutsu Province (present-day Iwaki, Fukushima Prefecture), the eldest son of samurai Arai Yūsuke.
 At the age of 15, Hara enrolled at the Shoheizaka Academy (昌平坂学問所) where he studied both Confucianism and medicine, the latter under Taki Genken.
 At the age of 20 or 26, he entered Buddhist priesthood, though he would go on to study Western medicine later in life.

 Hara became the first lecturer of Indian Philosophy and Buddhist Studies at Tokyo Imperial University in 1879.
 He was later superintendent of the Soto-shu Daigaku-rin (currently Komazawa University).

 There's a koan about Tanzan in which he writes and mails sixty postal cards on the day of his death.
 He announced his departure from the world in the post card.

 Appearances in Koans

 Hara is featured in several koans.
-He was well known for his disregard of many of the precepts of everyday Buddhism, such as dietary laws.
+The koans frequently demonstrate his disregard of many of the precepts of everyday Buddhism, such as dietary laws.